opendistro/for-elasticsearch-docs/docs/install/plugins.md

 sudo bin/elasticsearch-plugin install https://d3g5vo6xdbdb9a.cloudfront.net/downloads/elasticsearch-plugins/opendistro-alerting/opendistro_alerting-1.6.0.0.zip
 ```

-To use alerting, you need to install the job scheduler plugin.
+To install Alerting, you must first install the Job Scheduler plugin.
 Alerting has a corresponding [Kibana plugin](../../kibana/plugins) that you probably want to install as well.

 ### SQL